 Vacuum Hose Damage

-A common issue with the YJ Jeeps is a failure in the automatic vacuum system that locks and unlocks the hubs when going in and out of 4 wheel drive.
-The vacuum hoses can also cause the 4WD system not to engage and can occur when 4H is selected and everything in the vacuum system is working but the vacuum pressure does not travel all the way to the front axle shift motor.
+A common issue with the YJ Jeeps is a failure in the automatic vacuum system that locks and unlocks the hubs when going in and out of the 4-wheel drive.
+The vacuum hoses can also cause the 4WD system not to engage and this can occur when 4H is selected and everything in the vacuum system is working but the vacuum pressure does not travel all the way to the front axle shift motor.